benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

 - Invoke `setBuild` to load a new build by prebuild id, metric id, or raw build data.
 This is mainly meant to "reset" the builder.

+## Finalize Designs for Checkout

+### Show Size Selection

+The consumer has made their product (i.e. style) and color selections by now, and this is also a good time to show them which sizes are available for purchase.

+- Use the `setSizeAnswer` method of the Builder to send the answers to the size-related questions.

+### Show Gender Selection

-## Finalize and Share Designs
+## Share Designs

 |<i class="g72-check"></i>&nbsp;&nbsp;**Finalize and share designs**: How do I finalize my design?
 How do I share it on social media?|

-- Save design
+## Save Designs

 ![Nike By You example 'My Designs' UX](/images/customization/nby-my-designs.png)